Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/tables.md

 Due to the widespread use of tables across third-party widgets like calendars and date pickers, we've designed our tables to be **opt-in**.
 Just add the base class `.table` to any `<table>`, then extend with custom styles or our various included modifier classes.

-Using the most basic table markup, here's how `.table`-based tables look in Bootstrap. **All table styles are inherited in Bootstrap 4**, meaning any nested tables will be styled in the same manner as the parent.
+Using the most basic table markup, here's how `.table`-based tables look in Boosted. **All table styles are inherited in Boosted 4**, meaning any nested tables will be styled in the same manner as the parent.

 {% capture example %}
 <table class="table">